 To say in common parlance, design thinking is a way in which design thinking practitioners think about building an effective solution for any idea or a problem.
 The steps in design thinking will take a human-centric approach for information security.
 This will help enhance human adherence and bring meaningful solutions.

 If you find this approach to be helpful, but you do not know where to start, look no further.
-Start with Stanford GSB Executive Education’s Design Thinking course, in collaboration with Great Learning.0
+Start with the Stanford Design Thinking course, in collaboration with Great Learning.0